coin-or/SHOT/docs/DebuggingSHOT.md

   `setVariableBounds`/`fixVariables` calls on the same member before changing how a nested solve is initialized.

+### False convergence (0 gap, wrong answer) vs. stalling

+- A run that terminates with "globally optimal, gap 0" is not proof the answer is right — cross-check the reported objective against an independently hand-computed (or closed-form) optimum for small repro problems.
+This is the way to catch a bug that produces a plausible-looking, confidently-reported wrong number rather than an obvious crash or stall.
+- When the reported value is wrong but the gap is 0, suspect an **invalid bound on a reformulated/auxiliary variable**, not just wrong constraint coefficients — check the `variables:` section of `reformulatedproblem.txt` and the `Bounds` section of `dualiter{N}_problem.lp`, not just the constraint rows.
+A too-tight box bound on an auxiliary variable silently removes the true optimum from the feasible region and produces a confident-but-wrong "optimal" report, since nothing about the *solve* itself looks wrong.
+- Bounds derived from interval arithmetic (`getBounds()` and similar) are *expected* to be loose/conservative — a loose bound isn't itself a red flag.
+What's suspicious is a bound that's tighter than the true achievable range; check that the printed bound is a valid superset of the closed-form range, not that it's tight.

 ### Verification discipline

 - `InstanceTest`'s solver combinations are a fixed, hand-registered list in